 First, a Mashal

-If I asked you to predict the weight a particular baby will reach each year of its future life, how would you answer that question in a thoughtful way?
-The first year of its life, a baby grows very rapidly, but clearly, it’s not going to continue tripling in size forever.
+If I asked you to predict the weight that a particular baby will reach each year of its future life, how would you answer that question in a thoughtful way?
+In the first year of its life, a baby grows very rapidly, but clearly, it’s not going to continue tripling in size forever.
 On the other hand, you know that barring some catastrophe, this baby will definitely get much bigger over the years.

 You may look at some general statistical data and the baby’s gene pool.
 But even siblings can have wide disparities in body weights, and there’s definitely no predicting how much pastrami and kishke this baby will consume down the line.
+Clearly, predicting even this relatively simple matter is quite hard.
+You know with almost certainty where things are headed, but at the same time, have little specific clarity.

 Booms Can’t Last Forever